 - Charleston County Bar Association

-Ms. Giannoni-Crystal serves for 2012-2013 bar year as Vice-Chair and publications officer of Europe Committee (ABA’s Section of International Law.)
-She has also been appointed to serve for the term 2012-2015 in the Committee on Foreign & Comparative Law of the New York City Bar Association.
+Ms. Giannoni-Crystal served for 2012-2013 bar year as Vice-Chair and publications officer of Europe Committee (ABA’s Section of International Law.)
+She also served in the Committee on Foreign & Comparative Law of the New York City Bar Association.